kerryjiang/SuperSocket.Document/010-A-Telnet-Example.md

 		loggingBuilder.AddConsole();
 	})

 Enable the console output only.
+You also can register your own thirdparty logging library over here.

 ### Configure server's information like name and listening endpoint adn build the host